 Already drunk enough to buzz and irreversibly committed, Andrew recklessly quotes the combination that will open the door to the children.

-Mr. Thompson, now pale as his empty eyes, pulls away his hand.
+Mr. Thompson, now pale as his empty eyes, pulls his hand away.

 “What did you say?”